 Never Subclass Components

-.
-(If you need to perform advanced layout by overriding computeLayoutThatFits:
+Only subclass CKCompositeComponent.
+(If you need to perform advanced layout by overriding computeLayoutThatFits: you may subclass CKComponent directly, but this should be rare.)

 - Subclassing is difficult to reason about.
 There is no

-keyword in Objective-C, so any method can be overridden in a subclass.
+finalkeyword in Objective-C, so any method can be overridden in a subclass.
 It's impossible to read a superclass and know what is and isn't overridden somewhere. - Subclassing makes refactoring the superclass difficult.
 If the superclass is refactored to rename or remove a method, every subclass must be inspected to see if they were overriding the method.
 This is often skipped or forgotten, leading to silent bugs.

 For example, imagine that we're adding a new "highlighted" card component.
 It should look just like a regular card component, but have a yellow background color.
 Don't do this: